yourbasic/api/README.md

 ### Names, keep them short and sweet

-- Short active verbs or verb phrases make for good function names, but I prefer `Name` to `GetName`.
+Short active verbs or verb phrases make for good function names, even though I prefer to use `Name` rather than `GetName`.
 The corresponding setter function, if needed, would still be called `SetName`.

-- Likewise, `Running` is a viable alternative to `IsRunning`.
+Likewise, `Running` is a viable alternative to `IsRunning`.

+A pithy noun or noun phrase is often an ideal name for a constant, a type, or a field of an object or a struct, considering that such names often need to be recognized over longer stretches of code.

+Here is a first-rate example from Go's aptly named `net/http` package.

+    // A Client is an HTTP client. […] type Client struct {
+        // Transport specifies the mechanism by which individual HTTP requests are made. […] Transport RoundTripper

+        // CheckRedirect specifies the policy for handling redirects. […] CheckRedirect func(req *Request, via []*Request) error

+        // Jar specifies the cookie jar. […]
+        Jar CookieJar

+        // Timeout specifies a time limit for requests made by this Client. […] Timeout time.Duration
+    }

+When naming interfaces, we're obliged to do what the Roman's do.
+In Java it's `Comparable` and `Serializable`;
+in Go it's `Reader`and `Writer`.

+For completeness, let's also discuss local variables and function arguments.
-- A short descriptive noun, like `name` or `proc`, is often a good choice for a variable.
+A short descriptive noun, such as `name`, `path` or `proc`, is often a good choice here.

 - For indices `i`, `j`, and `k` are universally used,
 - local integers are often known as `m` or `n`,
 - local floats might be `x`, `y`, or `z`,
 - and local anonymous strings listen to the names `s` and `t`.

-- Longer nouns and noun phrases are sometimes required for the names of functions, types, and the fields of an object or struct;
-  such names need to be recognized over longer stretches of code.

-- When naming interfaces, we're obliged to do what the Roman's do.
-  In Java it's `Comparable` and `Serializable`;
-  in Go it's `Reader`and `Writer`.

-Let's see what happens if we try to follow this advice.
+Here's a code snippet that follows the advice in this section.

-    if proc.Running() && proc.Name() != name {
+    if proc.Running() && proc.Name() != path {
-    	proc.SetName(name)
+    	proc.SetName(path)
     }

 For comparison, here's a slightly more verbose version.

-    if process.IsRunning() && process.GetName() != myProcessName {
+    if process.IsRunning() && process.GetName() != myPathName {
-        process.SetName(myProcessName)
+        process.SetName(myPathName)
     }

 Yikes.

 #### Stefan Nilsson — [korthaj](https://github.com/korthaj)